hannibal002/SkyHanni/docs/tutorials/graph_network.md

 - A new node at the current location gets added (like if you have no node selected).
 - A new edge (connection) between the selected node and the newly created node gets added.

-Press the **Select Nearest Node** after creating a new node, then move around and keep pressing the Place and Select Keys to quickly create a new line of nodes in the world.
+Press the **Select Nearest Node** key after creating a new node, then move around and keep pressing the Place and Select Keys to quickly create a new line of nodes in the world.

 #### Adding and Deleting Edges